godequalsme/godequalsme.github.io/index.md

 ### WELCOME

 My name is Noah.
 This is my personal site for sharing thoughts regarding reality and manifestation.
 I have for many years been around the weirdest places of the internet: everything from brain training to philosophy and meditation.
-I finally have what I believe to be a pretty clear image of what I believe we are as humans and what we can do to improve our situation.
-All thanks to my lovely friends **Erin & Ainsley**, who introduced me to Neville Goddard. <3
+I finally have a pretty clear image of what I believe we are as humans and what we can do to improve our situation.
+All thanks to my lovely friends **Erin & Ainsley**, who introduced me to Neville Goddard. <3  I'm so excited about life now, and am hoping to share this excitement with you.

 Should you have any questions about the content here or a desire to contact me personally, please do so at *[noah@godequals.me](mailto:noah@godequals.me)*.
 I will be happy to hear from you.